manujose94/dailytrends-api/Readme.md

      - Using `bcrypt` for secure password hashing.
      - Implementing authentication and authorization mechanisms with `jsonwebtoken`.
      - Integrating `express-rate-limit` to prevent DDoS attacks by limiting the number of requests from a single IP address or user.
+5. **Documentation**
+   -  Maintain clear documentation for the API:
+      - Using `Swagger and OpenAPI` for documentation API endpoints, expected inputs, and outputs.